Speakers at Government Diversity & Inclusion Virtual Summit 2020

 More recently, Crystal has focused on inclusion and intersectionality in the family violence and justice systems.

-Assistant Director – Communications and Engagement
+Director – Communications and Engagement

 Victorian Health and Human Services Building Authority

-As an Assistant Director at the Victorian Health and Human Services Building Authority (VHHSBA) Tony leads the co-design, engagement and communication practices across Victoria for the public health, mental health and ageing sectors for major infra-structure initiatives.
+As Director at the Victorian Health and Human Services Building Authority (VHHSBA) Tony leads the co-design, engagement and communication practices across Victoria for the public health, mental health and ageing sectors for major infra-structure initiatives.

 Tony is also the Chair of International Association of Public Participation (IAP2) Australasia the international peak body for community engagement and is a Director for the Victorian State trustees.